jonathanhogg/flitter/docs/physics.md

 skipping over particle pairings where they are far apart and will have only a minimal effect on each other.

-Gravitational forces are ignored between particles whose centres are within each other's radii, i.e., the minimum distance over which gravity will be calculated is the maximum of the `radius` of each particle.
-This is to avoid the wild instability caused by massive forces when the distance is very small.
+The distance value $l$ is constrained to be no smaller than the sum of the two particles' radii, i.e., overlapping particles experience a *constant* attractive force.
+This is to avoid wild instability caused by two particles being crushed together.

 ### `!electrostatic`

-`!electrostatic` creates an attractive force that applies to all pairs of particles in proportion to the *signed* product of their `charge` attributes and inversely proportional to the square of the distance between the particles.
+`!electrostatic` creates a repulsive force that applies to all pairs of particles in proportion to the product of their `charge` attributes and inversely proportional to the square of the distance between the particles.
 Particles with zero `charge` will be ignored.
 Particles with the same sign charge will repel each other and particles with oppositely signed charges will